lyndskg/black-scholes-cpp/README.md

 `black-scholes-cpp` mandates:
 - A functional C++ compiler compatible with C++14, and
 - required libraries installed (e.g., CURL for API access, SQLite for database interactions).
+- `GoogleTest` mocking and unit-testing library installed.
+> - Use `brew install googletest` to install to your device via Homebrew.
+- The `Threads` package to handle threading-related functionality.

 &nbsp;